darqos/darqos/doc/roadmap.md

 * Boot device.
 * See login window.
   * No need to deal with initial account creation, etc, yet.
-* Log in with username/password.
+* Log in with password.
-  * Should use TAB to move between entry widgets
-  * Should default to username entry
+  * No need for user -- there's only one
   * Should allow shutdown / reboot
-  * Enter should DTRT (move to password if in username, submit if in password)
 * Get initial UI
   * Search bar/object selector, object factory, etc
 * Create a new text document